• Skip to primary navigation

 Leveling Method: Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

 Wash and chop your peaches into small chunks.
-You can leave the peels on or remove them, it is completely up to you!
+You can leave the peels on or remove them.
+It is completely up to you!

 Step 2: In a medium bowl, add the melted butter (not too hot!), egg, vanilla extract, and non-dairy milk.
 Whisk to blend.

 Step 3: Pour the wet ingredients and chopped peaches into the dry ingredients.
-Mix the two together until they are just barely mixed.
+Mix the two until they are just barely mixed.

-a bowl of peach cupcake batter.
+A bowl of peach cupcake batter.

 Now is a good time to preheat your oven to 350º F and set the oven rack to the middle setting.

-a cupcake pan filled with cupcake batter.
+The cupcake pan filled with cupcake batter.

 Step 4: Line a cupcake pan with paper liners.
 I like to use parchment paper liners to prevent sticking.
 You can also spray oil in each cup if you prefer to make these without cupcake papers.